 It was a well intentioned program, but almost 30 years later, we know it was totally and completely ineffective.
 Studies have found children enrolled in the DARE were no less likely to have tried drugs.
 Not only that, they were more likely to suffer from lower self esteem.

 That's because telling someone to say no is an ineffective and often dangerous message.
 It makes yes so much more tempting.
 We've all been told not to touch the hot plate.
 And what did we do?
 Touch the hot plate.
 Plus, it ignores the fact that at some point, many kids will say yes, and when they do, they'll brand themselves as one of those "bad" drug-using people they were warned about and probably feel pretty crappy about themselves, increasing the likelihood they'll continue to use.

 So, what does all this have to do with food?
-It dawned on me the other day that "Just Say No" is the same approach most people have been taught to manage their weight.
+It dawned on me the other day that "Just Say No" is the same approach most people have been taught to manage eating.
 Magazines and diet books tell us the key to successful dieting is ironclad willpower.
 If we can stick to the "good" foods and just say no to the "bad" foods, then we'll be skinny, healthy and GOOD.
 Of course, that approach has had about the same outcome as the DARE drug program.
-Most people struggle with overeating and binge eating low nutrition processed foods, and then feel pretty crappy about themselves for it.

 If you've struggled with overeating or binge eating, I know how scary this sounds.
 You fear giving yourself unconditional permission to eat is a free pass and that you lack the willpower to stop.
 But telling yourself "no" is keeping you stuck in the cycle of overeating and guilt.
 Put a little trust in yourself.
 Learning to just say yes is the only way you can start making peace with food.